Unity-Technologies/rival-documentation/Samples/OnlineFPSSample/building-playing.md

 To host a game, you need to specify a port on which to listen to connections (the "Host Port"), and then click the "Host Game" button.
 This will start a server for the game, as well as a local client for you to play as.

-NOTE: When hosting a game, if you want others to be able to connect, it is important that you **forward the port** you specified as you "Host Port" in your router settings.
+NOTE: When hosting a game, if you want others to be able to connect, it is important that you **forward the port** you specified as your "Host Port" in your router settings.
 The exact procedure varies depending on the router.
 If you don't know how to do it, search for "port forwarding" + the brand of router you have.

 ## Connecting to a game